ericasimon16/woodwell_internship/notebooks/README.md

 `01_hist_emis_clean.ipynb`

 This notebook details the source of the historical emissions dataset used and renames a handful of variables to match formatting needed for FaIR/aneris.
+The historical dataset is needed because the NGFS (future) dataset only documents emissions from 1950 on.
+Additionally, it is important that the historical emissions inputs come from measurements or estimations rather than as IAM output in order to ensure higher accuracy.

 `02_NGFS_clean_interp.ipynb`